Written by Silver Technicolor

 Joe admitted he still loved me but my being a movie star was too much for him to take any longer.
 He became impossible to live with.
 I guess at the time there was nothing to do but to get divorced.“Marilyn to George Barris in 1962

-Just like in her decision to wed, divorcing was seen as the only viable solution to solve the problems they were facing.
+Just like in her decision to wed, divorce was seen as the only viable solution to solve the problems they were facing.
 Marilyn’s stand-in Irene Crosby would confide during the divorce announcement: “they were just a couple of shy people in the camera’s eye.
 Even on set Marilyn is always quiet and shy.
 Joe, when he came in, was the same.”
 (News Digest Tempo & Quick, October 1954)

 For Joe and Marilyn’s sensitive and private nature, life in the lens had firmly wedged itself between them.
 On October 6th 1954, Marilyn’s heartbreak was displayed for the world to see.